-A family favorite, the Holiday Train Show at the New York Botanical Garden features toy trains chugging alongside more than 140 replicas of City landmarks made from bark, seed and other plant materials.
-Highlights include a miniature Brooklyn Bridge and Yankee Stadium as well as a light and sound show that debuted in 2015.
-Other recent additions include the original Penn Station, an elm-bark Ellis Island and a replica of the George Washington Bridge that spans the exhibition’s entrance, as well as a sound-and-light show that debuted in 2015.
+A family favorite, the Holiday Train Show at the New York Botanical Garden features toy trains chugging alongside some 150 replicas of city landmarks made from bark, seed and other plant materials.
+Highlights include renderings of Yankee Stadium, assorted Midtown skyscrapers and a George Washington Bridge that spans the exhibition’s entrance, as well as a sound-and-light show that debuted in 2015.

 Macy’s Thanksgiving Day Parade

-School marching bands, celebrity guests and performers bring excitement to the Macy’s Thanksgiving Day Parade, but they take a backseat to the real stars of the show—the balloons.
-Every year, more than 2.5 million cheering spectators watch as SpongeBob, Snoopy, Hello Kitty and other giant helium-filled characters float along the 2.5-mile route.
-It’s no wonder this is one of NYC’s favorite holiday traditions.
-On the night before the event, the area where the balloons are inflated—near the start of the route, by the American Museum of Natural History—is open to the public.
+Marching bands, celebrity guests and performers bring excitement to the Macy’s Thanksgiving Day Parade, but they take a backseat to the real stars of the show—the balloons.
+Every year, more than 3 million cheering spectators watch as SpongeBob, Snoopy, Hello Kitty and other giant helium-filled characters float along the 2.5-mile route.
+On the night before the event, the area where the balloons are inflated—near the American Museum of Natural History—is open to the public.

 Lighting of the World’s Largest Hanukkah Menorahs

-Celebrate Hanukkah with the lighting of the world's largest menorahs.
+Celebrate Hanukkah with the lighting of the world’s largest menorahs.
 One is in Manhattan, at Fifth Avenue and 59th Street (right in front of the Plaza Hotel).
 This 32-foot-high, gold-colored, 4,000-pound steel holiday icon is a sight to behold.
-A similar menorah sits across the river, in Brooklyn's Grand Army Plaza (at the head of Prospect Park).
+A similar menorah sits across the river, in Brooklyn’s Grand Army Plaza (at the head of Prospect Park).
 A candle will be lit on each menorah every evening of the holiday; the ritual in Brooklyn includes music and potato pancakes.

-Satisfy your shopping list and get into the holiday spirit by visiting one of the many outdoor holiday shops that pop up in winter all around the City.
-In Union Square, Grand Central Terminal, Bryant Park and Columbus Circle, hundreds of merchants set up shop offering clothing, trinkets and more.
-In addition to helping out local merchants, you can finish off your list and perhaps find a little something special for yourself.
+Satisfy your shopping list and get into the holiday spirit by visiting one of the many outdoor holiday shops that pop up all around the City.
+In Union Square, Grand Central Terminal, Bryant Park and Columbus Circle, hundreds of merchants set up shop offering clothing, trinkets, food and many other gift items.
+In addition to helping local merchants, perhaps you’ll find a little something for yourself.

 Rockefeller Center Tree Lighting

 The Christmas tree lighting at Rockefeller Center heralds the holiday season in New York City.
 Brave the crowds and the cold to see the giant tree adorned with tens of thousands of multicolored lights.
-The ceremony, which dates back to the 1930s and has been televised live since 1966, also includes live entertainment for the entire family—past performers have included the Rockettes, Carrie Underwood and Kelly Clarkson.
+The ceremony, which dates back to the 1930s and has been televised live since 1966, includes live entertainment for the entire family—past performers have included the Rockettes, Mary J. Blige and Tony Bennett.
 The tree remains lit until the week after New Year’s Day.

 George Balanchine’s The Nutcracker

-For more than 50 years, the New York City Ballet has brought visions of the Sugarplum Fairy, marching toy soldiers and the Mouse King to life with its enduring production of The Nutcracker.
-The performance is distinguished by old-fashioned costumes, the spectacle of an onstage snowstorm and magical sets including a one-ton Christmas tree for Clara’s Christmas party.
-Against these backdrops, the company dances dreamily to Tchaikovsky’s timeless music.
+For more than 50 years, the New York City Ballet has brought visions of the Sugarplum Fairy, marching toy soldiers and the Mouse King to life with its Lincoln Center production of The Nutcracker.
+The performance is distinguished by old-fashioned costumes, the spectacle of an onstage snowstorm, magical sets including a one-ton Christmas tree and, of course, Tchaikovsky’s timeless music.